Finite orbits in multivalued maps and Bernoulli convolutions: Singularities inside the overlap region

-{\it Example 2 } (Pisot parameter with a typical network orbit) \\ The Pisot number $\alpha\approx 1.7049$ with minimal polynomial $\alpha^5-\alpha^4-\alpha^3 -1$ was identified by Sidorov as first parameter for which a point with exactly two addresses exist (Section 9).
+{\it Example 2 } (Pisot parameter with a typical network orbit) \\ The Pisot number $\alpha\approx 1.7049$ with minimal polynomial $\alpha^5-\alpha^4-\alpha^3 -1$ was identified by Sidorov as the first parameter for which a point with exactly two addresses exist (Section 9).
 The number $z\approx .501$ is the fixed point of $g_v$ and $g_w$ with $v=10^210^5$ and $w=01^21010^3.$ Since $m=n=9,$ equation \eqref{mn} gives $\sqrt[9]{2}\approx 1.08$ as lower bound for the growth rate, which is much smaller than $\frac{2}{\alpha}\approx 1.173.$ However, since we have a Pisot number we should have supercritical orbits.
 It turns out that the orbit of $z$ is a network with eight branching points, and with growth factor $\rho\approx 1.2125.$ This gives the local dimension $0.9380$ which seems minimal for this parameter.
 The network is shown in Figure \ref{last2}. $\rho$ can be determined from $\det (A-I)=0$ where $A$ is the adjacency matrix of the network, with entries $\rho^{-n}$ instead of 1 for edges $(x,y)$ where $y=g_w(x)$ and $w$ has length $n.$ Networks without short cycles seem to be typical for Pisot numbers with high degree, where conjugates have modulus almost one.
 For Salem numbers of degree 4 and 6, results of Boyd indicate that the situation could be similar, see Thurston \cite{Th}.
 Networks can be much larger than Figure \ref{last2}.
 However, singularities generated by complicated networks seem to have small impact on measures of neighboring parameters!
 This is a point which requires more study.

-{\it Example 3 } (Generating Perron examples by screening address curves) \\ It is possible to determine intersection points by directly scanning periodic address curves.
+{\it Example 3 } (Generating Perron examples from address curves) \\ It is possible to determine intersection points by a systematic search of periodic address curves.
 In Figure \ref{last3} we have chosen a window where the origin of peaks of $\Phi$ is not as obvious as for multinaccci parameters, and have tried to fit the peaks by intersections of periodic address curves.
 This seems to work!
 In \cite{ban} there is a picture with less detail.